ragnaros1337/laravel9vue3/docs/cashier-paddle.md

     $user->subscription('default')->swap($premium = 34567);

-If the user is on a trial, the trial period will be maintained.
-Additionally, if a "quantity" exists for the subscription, that quantity will also be maintained.

-If you would like to swap plans and cancel any trial period the user is currently on, you may use the `skipTrial` method:

-    $user->subscription('default')
-            ->skipTrial()
-            ->swap($premium = 34567);

 If you would like to swap plans and immediately invoice the user instead of waiting for their next billing cycle, you may use the `swapAndInvoice` method:

     $user = User::find(1);

     $user->subscription('default')->swapAndInvoice($premium = 34567);

+> **Warning**
+> Plans may not be swapped when a trial is active.
+For additional information regarding this limitation, please see the [Paddle documentation](https://developer.paddle.com/api-reference/subscription-api/users/updateuser#usage-notes).

 <a name="prorations"></a>
 #### Prorations

 By default, Paddle prorates charges when swapping between plans.
-The `noProrate` method may be used to update the subscription's without prorating the charges:
+The `noProrate` method may be used to update the subscriptions without prorating the charges:

     $user->subscription('default')->noProrate()->swap($premium = 34567);